joshmangum/swift-language-guide-pdf/recipes.md

 A4: Chrome (not system) print, A4 size, 100% scale, all defaults, then Save

-Booklet: This was a lot of eyeballing and guessing using CreateBooklet but the result is pretty good.
+Booklet: This was a lot of eyeballing and guessing using CreateBooklet, the following is what I used for the existing booklet.

 First using Chrome's default dialog, under more settings, Paper Size: Legal, scale: 112%, Margins: None.
 Then save as pdf.